 Only a small number of named staff handlers will be able to work with Otto and all will receive information and build relationships prior to doing so.

 Please ensure you inform us promptly if your child has any relevant allergies or phobias or if for any reason you would prefer them not to have contact with Otto.
-He will begin visiting from 6th September 2022.

 We hope you will join us in welcoming him to The Pilgrim School family and embrace all that he has to offer.

-Assistant Head Pastoral
+Executive Assistant Head Teacher

 The Pilgrim School